 The process of cross-cultural adaptation was conducted according to international guidelines with 2-3 forward and backward translations.
 In those countries for which the translation of JAMAR had been already cross-cultural adapted in a similar language (i.e. Spanish in South American countries), only the probe technique was performed.
+For the American English version of JAMAR, cross-cultural adaptation of the British English version was performed.
 Reading comprehension and understanding of the translated questionnaires were tested in a probe sample of 10 JIA parents and 10 patients.